|

 Royal Guard

-noon the Royal Guard and accompanying
+Every noon the Royal Guard - will march

-Rosenborg Castle through the
+from Rosenborg Castle through the Pedestrian

-when the Royal family is in residence
+Palace.
+When the Royal family is in residence

 |